 Theatre works include music, lyrics, and scores for Wonderland Follies, performed at Lincoln Center in New York, and adaptations of two children's books by author Lisa Appleton, Okapi & Beezoo, and The Sword In The Bone.

 Mr. Ebell graduated Summa Cum Laude with a degree in music composition from Metropolitan State University of Denver.
 He studied composition under Dr. Leanna Kirchoff, Dr. Fred Hess, and Prof. Cherise Leiter, jazz composition with Adam Bartczak, and orchestration with Grammy winner RJ Miller.
 Composition highlights include Black Widow (a short, contemporary ballet developed in collaboration with students from the dance department), "Eu Son Alianor" (a work using materials from Hildegarde von Bingen, Bernart de Ventadorn, and text by Eleanor of Aquitaine), and two jazz pieces, "Main Course" and "All The Things It Ain't" performed by the MSU Big Band, and featuring Ron Miles.

-Mr. Ebell was a music copyist in New York City for many years, working on Broadway shows, films, recordings, and concerts.
-In that capacity, he worked for legendary composers and songwriters, including Stephen Sondheim, Kander & Ebb, Marvin Hamlisch, and Jerry Herman; and great orchestrators including Jonathan Tunick, William David Brohn, and Don Sebesky.
-While in New York, he wrote the score and lyrics for a dance musical, Wonderland Follies, loosely based upon the works of Lewis Carroll, which was performed at Lincoln Center's Clark Studio Theatre.
+Prior to his formal education, Mr. Ebell was a music copyist in New York City, and worked primarily on Broadway productions, but also on concerts, films, and recordings.
+In that capacity, he worked for legendary songwriters, including Stephen Sondheim, Kander & Ebb, Jerry Herman, and Marvin Hamlisch, as well as many great orchestrators, including Jonathan Tunick, William David Brohn, and Don Sebesky.